Aktualisiert: Jan 15

 A further advantage can be realized by providing the shelf life information of the bulk packaged goods in the tank, the so-called "bulk obsolescence".
 Certain products have a limited shelf life and must be disposed of afterwards.
 Products with limited shelf life information are often stacked by the ton in warehouses.
 Before expiry, it must then be decided whether the product is to be bottled to extend its shelf life or whether it is to be disposed of, which can be very costly.

-Our integrated solution of transponders, gateways and IoT software shows, in real time on the dashboard, how many tanks are available, broken down by tank size, tank content, location, status of approval by quality control, quantity of bulk goods produced, etc. The colour recognition system allows the operator to immediately see the available product quantities according to their expiry date.
+Our integrated solution of transponders, gateways and industrial IoT software shows, in real time on the dashboard, how many tanks are available, broken down by tank size, tank content, location, status of approval by quality control, quantity of bulk goods produced, etc. The colour recognition system allows the operator to immediately see the available product quantities according to their expiry date.
 For example, green means freshly produced, yellow means one month old, and so on.
 The user can start search queries such as "Find an empty tank; display a tank with contents; display an empty tank; where can I store the tank?"

 Real-time answers to urgent questions

 How many empty tanks/containers are there currently?

 Where are the empty tanks?
 Who put them there?